Biden to name Yellen to Treasury to lead U.S. from sharp economic downturn

 WILMINGTON, Del./WASHINGTON - (Reuters) - President-elect Joe Biden is expected to nominate former Federal Reserve Chair Janet Yellen as U.S. Treasury secretary, breaking a 231-year gender barrier and putting a seasoned economist and labor market expert in charge of leading the country out of the steepest downturn since the Great Depression.

 Yellen, 74, brings Biden decades of economic policy experience and is respected by Congress, international finance officials, progressives and business interests alike.
-She has called for opening fiscal spending taps to end a deep coronavirus recession
+She has called for opening fiscal spending taps to revive an economy wracked by the coronavirus pandemic and would be the first person to head the Treasury, the Fed and the White House Council of Economic Advisers.

 A spokesman for Biden’s transition team declined to comment.
 Yellen, reached by phone, also declined to comment.